kcmazie/Site-Check/Readme.md

 My initial desire was to have a tool that when a WAN circuit outage alert was received all primary addresses at the site could be rapidly checked.
 I wanted it simple, quick, and easy, as well as versitile enough that I could alter the lists with minimal effort, plus in order to share it could contain no proprietary data.

 By itself the script is completely generic, there are no default settings.
-Configuration is managed via a companion XML config file which must be located in the same folder and named the same as as the script (but with a ".xml" extension).
+Configuration is managed via a companion XML config file which must be located in the same folder and named the same as as the script (but obviously with a ".xml" extension).
 If the config file is NOT detected a sample XML file will be created on first run that must be edited before use.
-The sample is shown in the screen shots below.
+Data from the sample is shown in the screen shots below.

+The config file has fields to contain technical contact info as well as the location address for each site.
+It also has the ability to list circuit IDs in the target list for reference.

 The script dynamically adjusts it's size depending on the number of sites and/or targets in the config file up to a limit after which it will exceed the screen size.